 A dam operator installed an automated monitoring system that paid for itself in just four months while simultaneously providing an opportunity to reduce risk and increase safety.
-The new now achieves a 90% increase in probability of detecting a change in condition within six hours of onset.
-The result has been an ongoing savings in excess of USD 1.2 million over a five-year period.
+The new system was able to accomplish this by achieving a 90% increase in probability of detecting a change in condition within six hours of onset.
+The result has been an ongoing savings in excess of \$1.2 million over a five-year period.

 Another dam owner connected in-place inclinometers (IPIs) to an automatic monitoring platform instead of manually collecting data.
-The resulting immediate access to results and response to alerts resulted in USD 1 million in savings over a three-year period.
+The resulting immediate access to results and response to alerts resulted in \$1 million in savings over a three-year period.